Shape Island

-Shape Island is an American animated children's television family comedy series based on the children's books Triangle, Circle, and Square written by Mac Barnett and illustrated by Jon Klassen.
+Shape Island is an American animated children's television series based on the children's books Triangle, Circle, and Square written by Mac Barnett and illustrated by Jon Klassen.
 It features Harvey Guillén as the voice of Square, Gideon Adlon as the voice of Circle, and Scott Adsit as the voice of Triangle.
+Shape Island is a co-production between Bix Pix Entertainment and Apple Studios.
+Each episode has two animated segments per half-hour episode.
 The show premiered on Apple TV+ on January 20, 2023, where it is available to stream.
+A Halloween special was released on October 20, 2023 and a Winter special was released on December 1, 2023.

-Shape Island is a production of Bix Pix Entertainment.
-Each episode has two animated segments per half hour episode.
+A second season was released on August 29, 2025.

 Premise

 Set on a fictional island, the series follows the story of three anthropomorphic shapes: Square, Circle, and Triangle.
 Each shape has a unique personality that often tests each other's patience, but their friendship is maintained throughout the series.